krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

         m  minutes
         h  hours
         d  days

-    as in ``kinit -l 90m``.
-You cannot mix units; a value of ``3h30m`` will result in an error.
+        N  number

+    For example, ``kinit -l 5:30`` or ``kinit -l 5h30m``.

     If the **-l** option is not specified, the default ticket lifetime (configured by each site) is used.
-Specifying a ticket lifetime longer than the maximum ticket lifetime (configured by each site) results in a ticket with the maximum lifetime.
+Specifying a ticket lifetime longer than the maximum ticket lifetime (configured by each site) will not override the configured maximum ticket lifetime.

 **-s** *start_time*
-    requests a postdated ticket, valid starting at *start_time*.
+    requests a postdated ticket.
 Postdated tickets are issued with the **invalid** flag set, and need to be resubmitted to the KDC for validation before use.

+    *start-time* specifies the duration of the delay before the ticket can become valid using the same time format as the  **-l** option.

 **-r** *renewable_life*
     requests renewable tickets, with a total lifetime of *renewable_life*.
-The duration is in the same format as the **-l** option, with the same delimiters.
+The duration is in the same format as the **-l** option.

 **-f**
     requests forwardable tickets.